-At the time of selection for funding, Minnesota Housing will approve a monthly administrative fee for the Housing Agency, and it will be described in the Grant Contract Agreement.
+At the time of selection for funding, Minnesota Housing will approve a monthly administrative fee for the Housing Agency, and the fee amount will be described in the Grant Contract Agreement.
 The administrative fee will be paid each month in which a Participant resides in an eligible Assisted Unit.
+Administrative fees begin when the Participant has a lease and the rental assistance payments begin.